-I grew up in Melbourne, Australia and I found my love of art at school while seeking refuge amongst the coffee and heaters offered by the art department.
+I’m Julie Battisti, an artist originally from Australia, now based in Dunedin, New Zealand.
+I found my love of art at school while seeking refuge amongst the coffee and heaters offered by the art department.
 I followed my interests at university where I completed a double degree in Visual Arts/ International Relations at ANU.

-For many years I lived and worked in Melbourne balancing a corporate job/ teaching and painting at the same time, However at the beginning of 2017 I moved to New Zealand where I have been making art full time.
+For many years I lived and worked in Melbourne balancing a corporate job/teaching and painting at the same time.
+However at the beginning of 2017 I moved to New Zealand where I have been making art full time ever since.

-My paintings are studies of light and texture.
-The luminosity and light-fastness of oil paints allow me to experiment with compositions of varied depths.
-In my cloudscapes I have tried to create both a sense of depth by building up glazes of blues and greens, and also a sense of immediacy by forcing the foreground forward with layers of opaque white.
+Both flowers and clouds are studies of light and texture.
+The luminosity and light-fastness of oil paints allow me to experiment with compositions of varied depths in different ways.
+I enjoy creating a sense of depth by building up glazes of blues and greens, and also a sense of immediacy by forcing the foreground forward with detailed layers of opaque white.

 I am interested in trying to capture moments of the natural world, to recreate shapes and textures subject to change, subjects that will naturally decay and devolve with time.
 I am one of those people who does tend to rush things, I talk quickly, I often don’t look where I’m going because I’m in a hurry, but in my studio I am able to be slow and deliberate.
 In a world where some days it feels everything moves too quickly: flowers wilt, phones ring, clouds disperse; an artwork has the ability to stand still.